 My final sharing on this is it doesn’t matter where you are in life, that is:

-– I do what I do but not knowing or feeling if I really enjoy it.
+– I do what I do but do not know or feel if I really enjoy it.

 – I don’t like my job but don’t want to initiate any effort to make a change.